 - Nucleic acids poorly bind PVDF/nitrocellulose membranes – no membrane blocking steps required

-- Lower costs – once developed, aptamers can be provided at a much lower cost than antibodies due to chemical synthesis compare to animal facilities
+- Lower costs – once developed, aptamers can be provided at a much lower cost than antibodies due to chemical synthesis compared to in-vivo production.

-Whilst less common that western blotting, dot blots allows the researcher to immobilise protein material directly to a membrane, without the time consuming process of SDS-PAGE.
+Whilst less common than western blotting, dot blots enables the researcher to immobilise protein material directly to a membrane, without the time consuming process of SDS-PAGE.

-The speed of membrane preparation, coupled with the advantages of aptamer technology allows the researcher to perform experiments in a high-throughput, cost effective manner.
+The speed of membrane preparation, coupled with the advantages of aptamer technology enables the researcher to perform experiments in a high-throughput, cost effective manner.

 Example data of dot blots comparing two polyclonal aptamer pools.
 A protein of interest was pipetted onto a nitrocellulose membrane and allowed to adhere.
 Membranes were incubated with either the native library or aptamer pool (1nM) overnight and washed the following day before imaging.